-We prepared and issued a request for data on all the relevant workplace pension policies in early 2023.
+We prepared and issued a request for data on all the relevant workplace pension policies in early 2024.

-Members of the GAA had a meeting with representatives of the Firm to kick off the Value for Money assessment process for the 2022 calendar year and to discuss and agree timescales.
+Members of the GAA met with representatives of the Firm to kick off the Value for Money assessment process for the 2023 calendar year and to discuss and agree timescales.

-Members of the GAA had a meeting with representatives of the Firm to discuss the information that had been provided in response to the data request.
-This was an opportunity for members of the GAA to meet key personnel with responsibility in the various different areas including investment strategy and how this has evolved, fund range including design of defaults, investment governance, approach to ESG, non-financial matters and stewardship, administration and communications and risk management.
+We subsequently had a meeting with representatives of the Firm to discuss the information that had been provided in response to the data request.
+This was an opportunity for members of the GAA to meet key personnel with responsibility in the various different areas including investment strategy and how this has evolved, fund range including design of defaults, investment governance, approach to ESG, nonfinancial matters and stewardship, administration and communications and risk management.
 In some cases, this meeting was virtual.

-Members of the GAA had a meeting with representatives of the Firm to discuss the GAA's provisional scoring of Value for Money of the in-scope workplace pensions and the approach for meeting the cost and charges disclosure requirements in COBS 19.5.13.
+We discussed the GAA's provisional scoring of Value for Money of the Firm's in-scope workplace pensions and the approach for meeting the cost and charge disclosure requirements in COBS 19.5.13.